 Please take time to review this catalog to understand the policies, procedures, and guidelines designed to ensure a safe and supportive academic environment.
 We welcome your questions and feedback at any time.
-Please do not hesitate to contact our Student Affairs and Career Development staff or faculty via e-mail or phone at (415) 561-6555.
+Please do not hesitate to contact our staff or faculty via e-mail or phone at (415) 561-6555.

-On behalf of all of us at Presidio-faculty, staff, alumni and board - we wish you a fulfilling and inspiring academic year.
-I look forward to meeting each of you this fall.
+On behalf of all of us at PGS-faculty, staff, alumni and board-we wish you a fulfilling and inspiring academic year.
+I look forward to meeting each of you.